OfficeDev/office-js-docs-pr/reference/word/contentcontrol.md

 #### Returns
 [Range](range.md)

-#### Known Issues
+#### Known issues
-In word online, only support insertLoacation as 'Replace', if you use 'Start' or 'End', it will fail.
+In Word Online, only the 'Replace' value is supported for the _insertLocation_ parameter.
+If you use the 'Start' or 'End' values, the operation will fail.
-Internal Bug 995758: When inserting text into content control, you can only choose ‘Replace’ as the insertLocation.
-This bug will be fixed by end of year 2016 with our on going project.

 #### Examples
 ```js